 Bubble Link, is the favorite game of people with Alzheimer’s at a moderate to severe stage.

 Brain Storm, a game where you have to reconstitute the famous proverbs!

-ColorMind,memorize the colors and restore them!
+ColorMind,memorize the colors and recreate the series.

 Sudoku, confront the most famous Japanese puzzles.

 Granny Cook, in this game,you have to memorize the ingredients and recreate the recipe.

 Puzzle Plus, recreate jigsaw puzzles of the most famous paintings.